koding/kdlearn/guides/getting-started-ruby.md

 Congratulations, you're running a Ruby Web server, with a hand made HTTP implementation!

-## Installing dependencies with RubyGem
+## Installing dependencies with RubyGems

 This is great and all, but it's quite the complex way to run a simple web server.
 Lets make this a lot easier with the popular web framework,